fedllanes/easy_LSTM/README.md

 Model history is saved in model.history
+Fit needs the parameters: dataset, epochs=20, n_steps=20 Predictions only needs the number of predictions and it'll start predicting from the last point of the training dataset.
+You can also pass the argument df, and it'll predict for whatever df you want it to.
-Fit needs the parameters: dataset, epochs=20, n_steps=20 Optionally it can take train_test_split=0, test_elements=0. train_test_split is the percentage of the dataset reserved for validation. test_element is the number of elements.
+Optionally it can take train_test_split=0, test_elements=0. train_test_split is the percentage of the dataset reserved for validation. test_element is the number of elements.
 If both are given, train_test_split is given priority.